Clarksville, TN – Start your new year off with a stroll through the First Thursday Art Walk in Downtown Clarksville.

 ArtLink Studios located at 116 Strawberry Alley, will be featuring a variety art from our in-house artists.

-ArtLink is proud to host local artist Sarah Spillers during the January 2022 First Thursday Art Walk.
+ArtLink is proud to host local artist Letitia Lively during the February 2022 First Thursday Art Walk.

 Edward’s Steakhouse (107 Franklin Street)

-Edward’s Steakhouse is proud to support the January 2022 First Thursday Art Walk and will feature local artist David Smith this month.
+Edward’s Steakhouse is proud to support the February 2022 First Thursday Art Walk and will feature local artist David Smith’s show “Views Of The Bridge” this month.

 Stop in, see the art, listen to Jackson Miller on the piano and enjoy the Thursday night special, 1/2 priced $7.00 appetizers and 2 for 1 draft drink specials.